RITIK100/practical.md/practical.md

     After returning from swap function
     Value of x=78,value of y=56

-# PRACTICAL 12.
-Write a C Program to take 5 values from the user and store them in an array.
+# 12. Write a C Program to take 5 values from the user and store them in an array.
 Print the elements stored in the array

     #include <stdio.h>
     int main()